 Notably, they sometimes set up their dens in the fallen root masses of Scottish pine trees, and it is this association that perhaps earned them their curious name.
 Their territories span up to 25 square kilometers, though this very much depends on the availability of food.

 Note that this map is for a rough illustration of animal distribution across the UK.

 Pine Martens are fantastic climbers and can leap between branches up to 1.3m, and can endure falls of up to 6m without succumbing to injuries.
 Despite this, they normally feed on the ground.
 They hunt alone and mark their territories with scats (feces) to ward off other Pine Martens.
 During the mating season, they can often be heard making cat-like noises.
 The females have litters of up to 3-5 individuals, which are born without fur and blind.
 Youngsters are all weaned and independent by the summer.

 Their average lifespan is 10 years.
 The adult body length is up to 45cm, with a further 25cm for tail length.
 They weigh between 0.9 – 1.7kg.

 They do not have many natural predators, although it is known for them to be hunted by golden eagles, foxes, and even the Scottish wildcat.

 Where & When To Photograph Pine Martens

 Because they are active all year round, there are always opportunities to spot them.
 Albeit, the Pine Marten is notoriously difficult to spot in the wild.
-The best opportunities to get photographs are to visit some of the dedicated hides located in Scotland.
+The best opportunity to get photographs is to visit some of the dedicated hides located in Scotland.
 At the time of writing, there are two of these.
 Firstly, the Algas Field Centre is located in Invernesshire, and secondly, the Forest Wood Wildlife Reserve in Cumbernauld.